AndrejaCH/Data_Analyst_Nanodegree_Program_Portfolio/README.md

 ## Projects

-In the section below are the summaries for each of the main projects that I have completed in the Data Analyst Nanodegree Program.
-The summary contains project highlights and links to each project stand-alone repository and submission review.
+Please find the summaries for each of the main projects that I have completed in the (DAND) Program in the section below.
+Each individual summary contains project highlights and links to the project’s repository and submission review.

 ### 🎯 Project 1 - Explore Weather Trends